 - Salt and pepper to taste

-- Turn instant pot to saute and let warm up for a minute.
-Add in the oil, beef, and minced onion.
-Cook, breaking up into small pieces, until the ground beef is nearly browned.
+- Turn the instant pot to saute, add in the oil, and let it warm up for a minute.
+To the heated oil, add in the ground beef and minced onion.
+Saute the beef and onion, breaking up the beef into small pieces as it cooks, until the ground beef is nearly browned.

 - Drain off any excess grease if needed and return the inner pot back to the pressure cooker.